-There are many reason to perform this engine swap, but the main reasons have to do with performance and reliability (and whose not interested in that?):
+There are many reasons to perform this engine swap, but the main reasons have to do with performance and reliability (and whose not interested in that?):

 - To start, the 3.4L engine features better technology than the 3.0 engine your 4Runner came with.
 Lightweight and powerful - with 190 HP (a 45 HP increase) - it’s equipped with a Toyota multi-port fuel injection system.
 The dual overhead camshaft design of the 3.4L lends itself to fuel efficiency and the opportunity for more power upgrades.

 - Most people agree the 3.4L is a sturdier engine than the 3.0L and less likely to fail.